DanielCaz/computer-caffeinator/README.md

 uv run main.py
 ```

+This will launch the **Computer Caffeinator** GUI.

+1. Verify or update the settings (Word path, coordinates, etc.).
+2. Click **Start Automation**.
-The script will:
+3. The script will:

-1. Launch Microsoft Word.
+   - Launch Microsoft Word.
-2. Click at the configured coordinates (default is for "Blank document").
+   - Click at the configured coordinates (default is for "Blank document").
-3. Type the configured text repeatedly into the document.
+   - Type the configured text repeatedly into the document.

 ## Development